B2B Lead Generation Platform

 Contact and Account Database

 The firmographic and contact-level data layer that powers prospecting, refreshed through public sources, contributory networks, and partner feeds.
 Use it when you need outbound reach against accounts you do not already know.
-A database without routing and attribution is a phone book with a login.
+Without routing and attribution behind it, a database is just a phone book with a login.

 Sales Engagement Platform

 Software that sequences and tracks multi-channel outreach to known contacts.
-It executes against records, it does not generate them.
+Execution against records is what it does.
+Generating them is not.

 Account Intelligence Platform